Bloating: My Top Tips to Beat It

 This whole process is caused by hormones and that's exactly what the Pill is — typically a combination of oestrogen and progesterone.
-Rises in oestrogen, thickening of the uterine lining and water retention can all play a role in that bloated feeling we get during this time.
+Rises in oestrogen, thickening of the uterine lining and water weight (water retention) can all play a role in that bloated feeling we get during this time.

 My tactics for reducing bloat during your period:

 - Reduce your salt intake.
 Excess salt can lead to fluid retention.